8.3.2 MAMA Modes

 Time Per Exposure

 Time_Per_Exposure must be an integral multiple of 0.1 second.
-If it is not its value will be truncated down to the next lower integral multiple of 0.1 sec.
+If it is not its value will be truncated to the next lower integral multiple of 0.1 sec.
 If the exposure time is less than 0.1 sec, it will be set to the MAMA minimum value of 0.1 sec.
 The maximum permissible Time_Per_Exposure for this mode is 6553.5 seconds.

 Mode = TIME–TAG Config = STIS/FUV–MAMA, Config = STIS/NUV–MAMA